 2. The Cinnamon Brown Sugar Swirl

 The cake is swirled throughout with little rivers of cinnamon brown sugar, and you know I search out the piece with the most swirls.
-I used Domino® Light Brown Sugar for this cinnamon sugar swirl because of its nutty, caramel flavor, moistness, and subtle hint of molasses.
-You really don’t need butter or any additional moisture for the swirl because the Domino® Light Brown Sugar melts into glorious layers as the cake bakes.
+I used Domino® Light Brown Sugar for the cinnamon sugar swirls because of its nutty, caramel flavor, moistness, and subtle hint of molasses.
+You really don’t need butter or any additional moisture for the swirl because the brown sugar melts into glorious layers as the cake bakes.

 So all you do is mix brown sugar and cinnamon together in a small bowl and you’re ready to swirl!

-To get the best swirl effect, we first layer half of the cake batter in the prepared pan, then sprinkle half the cinnamon brown sugar mixture over top.
+To get the best swirl effect, we first layer half of the cake batter in the prepared pan (line it with parchment paper to get it out easily later), then sprinkle half the cinnamon sugar mixture over top of the cake batter.
 Follow it with the remaining half of the cake batter, spreading it over as best you can, then sprinkle the remaining cinnamon brown sugar over top.

 Now the fun part: take a butter knife and gently swirl up and down, then side to side.
 Just once through!
-Otherwise you’ll mix it in too much and you won’t have defined swirls.
+Otherwise you’ll mix the cinnamon sugar in too much and you won’t have defined swirls.

 3. The Cream Cheese Frosting